titantf/Titan-DLC/README.md

 #### Manual
 1. Launch GitHub Desktop.
-2. Under the "Current Repository" option at the top left of the interface, make sure it is set to `DLC`.
+2. Under the "Current Repository" option at the top left of the interface, make sure it is set to `Titan-DLC`.
 If it is not, click on it and change to the DLC repository.
 3. You will see "Fetch Origin" or "Pull Origin" 2 options to the right of Step 2.
 4. If it says "Fetch Origin", click on it and it should show "Pull Origin" if there is an update.
 5. If it already says "Pull Origin", click on it and it will start updating.